JimmyIL/AWS-EBS-automated-removal/README.md

 - If any modifications, queuing for deletion, or deletions happen, an email will be sent with volumes involved and their information.

-## Prerequisites
+## Prerequisites  [all included in code but some things to mention for proper operations]

 In order for the Lambda function to be able to remove an EBS volume, the following must be met:

 - The Lambda function is run EVERY DAY by an EventBridge event.
-(You can change it to twice a day, but never more than 1 day)
+(You can change it to run more times a day, but don't have it trigger longer than 1 day i.e.(every other day) )

 - EBS volumes must have been auto tagged with the current date and must not be in use.
 For example, a tag value for a volume getting deleted today would be: